Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 ```

 ![YKCA Windows Certificate Store](resources/ykca-store.png)

+> Note that it is required to restart the certification authority service to reflect any changes that are made to the `YKROOT` and `YKCA` certificate stores.

 > Note that these might need to get updated during the lifetime of the certification authority, as the vendor might introduce devices signed with newer CA certificates.